Shahid-Bagwan/Docker-Templates/JQuery + Larvel/Readme.md

 3. Place your Laravel application source files inside the `backend/laravel-files` directory.

+4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-4. Modify the `Dockerfile.jquery` and `Dockerfile.laravel` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.jquery` and `Dockerfile.laravel` if necessary to meet your application's specific requirements.

-5. Run the following command to build and start the containers:
+6. Run the following command to build and start the containers:

    ```
    docker-compose up -d
    ```

-6. Access your jQuery application in the browser at `http://localhost:8080`.
+7. Access your jQuery application in the browser at `http://localhost:8080`.

-7. Access your Laravel application in the browser at `http://localhost:9000`.
+8. Access your Laravel application in the browser at `http://localhost:9000`.

 ## Customization